 The ghost anemone is a jelly-like invertebrate with a flat, rounded base and stinging tentacles at the top of an elongated stalk.
 It lives on rocks, reefs, pilings and other hard surfaces throughout the Chesapeake Bay.

-Moves by manipulating the base of its body, similar to an inchworm
+This anemone lives on rocks, reefs, pilings and other hard surfaces in shallow waters.
+It moves by manipulating the base of its body, similar to an inchworm.

-Uses its stinging tentacles to stun and capture its prey, then push the prey into its mouth
+The ghost anemone eats plankton and tiny fish, using its stinging tentacles to stun and capture its prey, then push the prey into its mouth.

 Ghost anemones reproduce both sexually and asexually.
 Asexual reproduction takes place when a new, identical anemone sprouts from the base of the body.
 To reproduce sexually, anemones release eggs and sperm into the water.
 Eggs produce free-swimming larvae that eventually settle onto a hard surface.